okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ## Enable passwordless authentication

-xyz blurb.
-For full details and other passwordless options, see [Set up passwordless sign-in experience](https://help.okta.com).
+Enable passwordless authentication for your existing users by configuring your Okta org's authenticator enrollment policy, authentication policy, and global session policy.
+This example uses the email authenticator to authenticate your users instead of a password.
+For full details and other passwordless implementation options, see [Set up passwordless sign-in experience](https://help.okta.com/okta_help.htm?type=oie&id=ext-passwordless).

 1. Go to **Directory** > **Groups** and click **Add group**.
 Give the group a name, for example, Passwordless Users, and click **Save**.
 1. Select your new group, and click **Assign people** from the **People** tab.
 Add one or more users to your new group.